Unthrottled/blog/_posts/2017-06-18-Circuit-Breakers.md

 The requests still keep failing, what the heck?
 Do I not know how to write functioning code?
 That last statement is up for debate, however, this is part of the circuit breaker design pattern.
-When the circuit breaker opens, it will eventually need to close, redirecting traffic back to feign Zeta.
+When the circuit breaker opens, it will eventually need to close, redirecting traffic back to newly functioning feign Zeta.
 So after a period of time remaining open, circuit will eventually slide into a "half open" state.
-Meaning that the next call will be routed to feign Zeta, if the call is a success, then all traffic is re-routed back to the service.
+Meaning that the next call will be routed to feign Zeta, if the call is a success, then all traffic is re-routed back to the service, effectively closing the circuit again.
 However, if the request fails again, the circuit will go back into the open state.
-This being different that a failed call while closed.
+This being different than when a call fails while circuit is closed.
-When the circuit is closed, then there has to be a current certain threshold of failed requests before the circuit opens.
+When the circuit is closed, there has to be a certain threshold of failed requests before the circuit opens.
 This period between being fully open and half open will explain the gap of failed messages in the stream, even though feign Zeta is still working.

+The Hystrix will exhibit almost the same behaviour when requests begin to reach the timeout threshold.
+Instead of the red failure request count going up in the Hystrix monitor, the yellow time-out request will begin to go up.

 #### [http://www.se-radio.net/2014/12/episode-216-adrian-cockcroft-on-the-modern-cloud-based-platform/](http://www.se-radio.net/2014/12/episode-216-adrian-cockcroft-on-the-modern-cloud-based-platform/)

 #### Resources: